-The TEACH Program combines a College of Science and Health (CSH) undergraduate Chemistry major or some other disciplinary major with a graduate level College of Education (COE) Master’s in Education Program.
+The TEACH Program combines a College of Science and Health (CSH) undergraduate Chemistry major or some other disciplinary major with a graduate level College of Education (COE) Master of Education (MEd) Program.
 Students graduate with a BS in their CSH disciplinary major and a MEd in Education with a Professional Educator License and chemistry endorsement in the State of Illinois.

 Students entering the program must be able and willing to participate in a minimum of 140 hours of field experiences in schools and community sites.
-These field experience hours are completed in conjunction with coursework and are integral to successful completion of the Program.
+These field experience hours are completed in conjunction with coursework and are integral to successful completion of the program.
+As students will be completing requirements to earn the IB Certificate, a majority of the 100-110 hours will be completed in International Baccalaureate Schools.
 In addition, students must complete a minimum of 10 weeks of full-time student teaching in a designated middle or high school.

 Illinois Professional Educator License with endorsement in Secondary Education Science-Chemistry (grades 9-12 or grades 6-12), an Illinois State Board of Education (ISBE) approved program.